oconnor663/applied_crypto_2021_fall/sha256/readme.md

-Write a function like `sha256(message)`. ([This is it!](https://youtu.be/6v5VahaEL7s?t=438)) Inside it, use your `padding()` function to generate padding bytes for message, and concatenate the message with its padding.
+Write a function like `sha256(message)`. ([This is it!](https://youtu.be/6v5VahaEL7s?t=438)) Inside it, use your `padding()` function to generate padding bytes for the message, and concatenate the message with its padding.
 Create a `state` variable, whose starting value is `IV`.
 Then split the padded message up into 64-byte blocks and loop over the blocks, calling your `compress()` function on each one.
 For each call to `compress()`,